How to get divorced in England & Wales

 Step three: Apply for your decree nisi (D84)

-If they agree the relationship has broken down and is past the point of repair, you will both receive a ‘decree nisi pronouncement date’ and then a ‘decree nisi certificate’ confirming you are entitled to a divorce/ dissolution.
+This is when a judge will review your application and confirm you are entitled to get a divorce.
+If the judge agrees the relationship has broken down and is past the point of repair, you will both receive a ‘conditional order pronouncement date’.
+And after that, a conditional order certificate confirming you are entitled to a divorce.

 Step four: Apply for a consent order (optional)